ice-wm/man/icewmhint.md

 ## DECOR OPTION ARGUMENTS

-Specifies which decorations are disabled/enabled (0/1) for windows with _CLASS_**.**_INSTANCE_.
+Specifies which decorations are disabled or enabled (0/1) for windows with _CLASS_**.**_INSTANCE_.
 All decor options have a default value of enabled (1) unless overridden by the application.
 The Motif-like decorations are as follows:

     dBorder    has border:           (default: 1).